ibaena/automatic-octo-waddle/README.md

  	* This is important for using Browser-Sync with your project.
 Make sure in gulpfile.js that you set the `project` variable to the appropriate name for your project URL.
 Default is "yourlocal.dev"

 * #### Gulp Tasks
-There are a couple of tasks built into Sip to help get you going.
+There are a couple of tasks built into Feverall to help get you going.
   * `gulp` This command simply starts up Gulp and watches your scss, js and php filder for changes, writes them out and refreshes the browser for you.
   * `gulp build` This command removes unneccessary files and packs up the required files into a nice and neat, installable, zip package.